hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Theory of Statistics.
 Zhou Fan.

-An undergraduate and graduate course in Spring 2020.
-I was the course manager for this large statistics course and assisted with the transition from in-person to online as the school closed due to the pandemic.
+An undergraduate and graduate statistics course.
+I was the course manager for this large course.
+Conducted in person and online in Spring 2020.

 <details>
   <summary>Student Evaluations</summary>